Krista Frahm

 Sales pages or ads are occasionally paid as a percentage of the profit the page generates.
 If you choose this method of payment, make sure the details and tracking system are defined in your contract.
 You don’t have to accept any job or any method of payment – as a business owner you have a choice.

-The easiest way to get paid as a freelance copywriter is to charge a flat rate for a specific project.
+The easiest method is to charge a flat rate for a specific project.
 You outline the approximate number of words and exactly what the project includes – then you set your price.
 Your client knows exactly what they’re spending and what they’re getting.

 Clarity and transparency with pricing are key.